Complementary therapies are offered (as appropriate) to children, young people and family members, both in the hospice and the family home.

 Complementary therapies can help improve both physical and emotional health by:

-Each hospice has a number of accredited complementary therapists who are both employees and volunteers.
-The therapies are provided:
+Each hospice has a number of accredited complementary therapists, both employees and volunteers.
+Therapies are provided:

 Each hospice has a dedicated complementary therapies room with specialist equipment designed to provide a safe and relaxing environment.